13 Best Things to do in Manuel Antonio, Costa Rica

 When you are finished with the mandatory visit to Manuel Antonio National Park, spend more time relaxing on the beaches in town.

 • Playa Espadilla Norte (Espadilla Beach) is the main stretch of beautiful sandy beach running the length of town.
-The beach is a great spot to hang out at for the day.
-There are beach umbrellas and chair for rent, otherwise, bring your own towel and enjoy.
-There are a number of activities on offer at the beach, including surf lessons, parasailing, jet skis and more.
-We’ll get into the details on these later in the article.
+The beach is a great spot to hang out for the day.
+There are beach umbrellas and chairs for rent, otherwise, bring your own towel and enjoy.
+There are a number of activities on offer, including surf lessons, parasailing, jet skis and more.
+We’ll get into the details of these later in the article.

 • Playa Biesanz (Biesanz Beach) is one of the more secluded beaches in the area.
 The beach is nestled in a cove and is surrounded by lush tropical vegetation, which provides shade and a natural backdrop to its crystal-clear waters.
-Biesanz Beach is smaller than the park’s beaches, but its calm waters and peaceful atmosphere make it a popular spot for swimming, snorkeling, and kayaking.
-One of the unique features of Biesanz Beach is its calm waters, which are shielded from the waves and currents of the open ocean by the surrounding cliffs.
+Biesanz Beach is smaller than the park’s beaches, but it’s calm waters and peaceful atmosphere make it a popular spot for swimming, snorkeling, and kayaking.

 Playa Espadilla, the main beach in Manuel Antonio town